-The Associate of Professional Studies (A.P.S.) degree with an emphasis in Environmental Management is designed to prepare the graduate for employment at the management level position for wastewater, water or solid waste disposal at municipal facilities and/or environmental positions at industrial facilities.
+The Professional Studies Associate of Arts (A.A.) degree with an emphasis in Environmental Management is designed to prepare the graduate for employment at the management level position for wastewater, water or solid waste disposal at municipal facilities and/or environmental positions at industrial facilities.
 This degree emphasis is available entirely online.

-The Associate of Professional Studies (A.P.S.) degree with an emphasis in Law Enforcement allows Arkansas Law Enforcement Training Academy (ALETA) graduates who receive the Certificate of Proficiency in Criminal Justice an opportunity to continue their college education by completing the required general education hours toward the Technical Certificate in Law Enforcement and the associate degree.
+The Professional Studies Associate of Arts (A.A.) degree with an emphasis in Law Enforcement allows Arkansas Law Enforcement Training Academy (ALETA) graduates who receive the Certificate of Proficiency in Criminal Justice an opportunity to continue their college education by completing the required general education hours toward the Technical Certificate in Law Enforcement and the associate degree.
 The emphasis includes 28 hours in law enforcement courses and 32 hours in General Education coursework.
 The General Education coursework is available online for the working professional.

 The Arkansas Course Transfer System (ACTS) contains information about the transferability of courses within Arkansas public colleges and universities.
 Students are guaranteed the transfer of applicable credits and the equitable treatment in the application of credits for the admissions and degree requirements.
 Course transferability is not guaranteed for courses listed in ACTS as "NO COMPARABLE COURSE."
 See individual course descriptions in the catalog for applicable ACTS courses.
-ACTS may also be accessed on the Internet by going to the ADHE website at http://www.adhe.edu/students-parents/colleges-universites/transfer-info.-for-students/.
+ACTS may also be accessed on the Internet by going to the ADHE website at Arkansas Course Transfer System (ACTS).